offbynull/markdown-notes/example/input/input.md

  * `/output/output.md` is markdown text to replace the macro usage with.
  * `/output/output.injections` is JSON of type `Array<[string, 'css' | 'js']>` (e.g. `[  ["file1.css", "css"], ["file2.js", "js"] ]`) to inject into the rendered HTML's head tag.

+The subsections below contain various macro examples.
+To use them in your own markdown, copy the macro directory into your root markdown directory.

 ````{note}
 You can streamline the generation of `/output/[RANDOM_DIR]` via the shell -- for example: